bric3/bric3.github.io/_posts/2018-11-19-watchservices-simplicity-portability-can-be-deceptive-in-a-container.md

 ---
 layout: post
-title: When Java's WatchService is not enough in your container
+title: When Java's WatchService is not the right tool in a container
 date: 2018-06-18
 published: false
 tags: